Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Related Work

-At the time of writing, LaMBO is most similar to Latent-Space BayesOpt (LSBO) \citep{gomez2018automatic}, since both methods train GP heads on top of latent representations decoded by a generative model and exploit the latent representation for inner loop optimization.
-LSBO uses a large pretraining dataset and a VAE with a specialized architecture \citep{jin2018junction} to solve a single-objective small-molecule design task, training the VAE and GP head separately.
-Because the GP cannot directly affect the embeddings, follow-up work by \citet{tripp2020sample} proposed biasing the VAE objective towards high-scoring sequences in order to make the latent representations more useful to the GP.
-Aside from LaMBO's use of DAEs rather than VAEs, this work substantially improves upon LSBO in multiple ways, such as enabling the use of general-purpose sequence model architectures, removing the pretraining requirement, providing a reliable procedure for jointly training generative and GP heads with a shared encoder, and the introduction of multi-objective acquisition functions.
-In concurrent work, \citet{maus2022local} combine a VAE-based architecture with trust-region BayesOpt for single-objective sequence design.
+Latent-space optimizers learn continuous sequence embeddings $Z$, which are shared by a generative decoder modeling $p(\vec x | Z)$ and the discriminative surrogate modeling $p(\vec y | Z)$ \citep{deshwal2021combining, grosnit2021high, maus2022local}.
+Thus $Z$ can be optimized with gradient-based methods to produce new sequences.
+LaMBO is most similar to Latent-Space BayesOpt (LSBO) \citep{gomez2018automatic}, since both methods model $p(\vec y | Z)$ as a GP and model $p(\vec x | Z)$ via an autoencoder.
+LSBO uses a VAE pretrained on a large dataset to solve single-objective tasks, training the VAE weights and the auxiliary GP head separately.
+With a specialized architecture proposed by \citet{jin2018junction} and a biased VAE objective proposed by \citet{tripp2020sample}, LSBO has been shown capable of solving simple small-molecule tasks such as maximizing penalized logP.
+Aside from LaMBO's use of DAEs rather than VAEs, this work improves upon LSBO in multiple ways, such as enabling the use of a general-purpose architecture for both small and large molecules, removing the need to pretrain the autoencoder, providing a reliable procedure for jointly training generative and GP heads with a shared encoder, and the introduction of multi-objective tasks and acquisition functions.
+See Appendix \ref{subsec:lsbo_comparison} for a comparison between LSBO and LaMBO in the single-objective BBO setting.

-\paragraph{Multi-Objective BayesOpt.} \citet{daulton_differentiable_2020} proposed a batch version of the expected hypervolume improvement (EHVI) \citep{emmerich2005single,emmerich2011hypervolume}, an extension of the standard expected improvement (EI) acquisition \citep{jones1998efficient} to multiple objectives.
-In follow-up work, \citet{daulton2021parallel} proposed the noisy expected hypervolume improvement (NEHVI) acquisition function, which extends the noisy expected improvement (NEI) acquisition \citep{letham2019constrained} to multiple objectives.
+\textbf{Multi-Objective BayesOpt:} \citet{daulton_differentiable_2020} proposed a batch version of expected hypervolume improvement (EHVI) \citep{emmerich2005single,emmerich2011hypervolume}, an extension of EI to multiple objectives.
+In follow-up work, \citet{daulton2021parallel} proposed the noisy expected hypervolume improvement (NEHVI) acquisition function, which extends noisy expected improvement (NEI) \citep{letham2019constrained} to multiple objectives.
 Multi-task GPs (MTGPs) have previously been used as surrogates for multi-objective BayesOpt \citep{shah2016pareto}, including recent work scaling MTGPs up to thousands of training examples or objectives in the continuous setting \citep{daulton2021multi, maddox2021optimizing}.
 We make use of NEHVI and MTGPs, including an efficient MTGP posterior sampling approach developed in \citet{maddox2021bayesian}.